RedisLabs/redislabs-docs/content/rs/administering/designing-production/hardware-requirements.md

 weight: $weight
 alwaysopen: false
 ---
+The hardware requirements for Redis Enterprise Software (RS) are different for development and productions environments.

 ## Development environment hardware requirements

-If you are looking to do development, test or experimentation with Redis Enterprise Software (RS), you can use non-production hardware (e.g. laptops, desktop, small VM/instance, etc.).
+If you are looking to do development, test or experimentation with RS, you can use non-production hardware (e.g. laptops, desktop, small VM/instance, etc.).

 | Item | Description | Minimum Requirements | Recommended |